ambreRcrd/donkey_car/mycar/README.md

 # Downloading and Setting Up the Simulation

 This project was developed on a MacOS M1 using Unity.
 It is likely to work on Linux as well.
 If there are issues, consider using Unity on Linux.
 The benefit of using Unity is that you can run the same code in both simulated and real environments.

+A good guide can be found here: https://github.com/tawnkramer/sdsandbox

 ## Steps to Download the Simulation